CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 Clustering is the process of dividing the view space frustum of the camera into slices in the x,y, and z directions, and assigning lights to the clusters it overlaps with its given position and radius.
-In order to do this, the bounding box of each light sphere is transformed into view space, and the .
-Note that there are still a few bugs in my implementation, and I required help
+In order to do this, the bounding box of each light sphere is transformed into view space, and the z coordinate is flipped so that it is positive in front of the camera.
+Then, the cluster index in x and y are calculated by adding the x and y view positions to the half the normalized frustum width and height, and multiplying by the number of slices.
+The z cluster is simply the z coordinate divided by the total view frustum depth times the number of slices.
+The cluster indices are clamped, and ceiled and floored depending on if they are the max or min respectively.
+The clusters within these x, y, and z max and min indices have their lights count incremented, and the light index of the current light added to its list.
+There are still a few bugs in my implementation.

 ### Forward+ Rendering